stevana/stateful-pbt-with-fakes/README-unprocessed.md

    of work for the checker is partial order reduction.
 During concurrent execution sometimes we can commute two operations without changing the outcome, e.g. the interleaving of `Write "a" 1` and `Write "b" 2` doesn't matter, they all end up the same state.
-We can expoit this fact to check less histories;
+We can exploit this fact to check less histories;
 8. The properties we've covered in this post are so called safety properties, i.e. "something bad will not happen".
-There's another class of properties called liveness and fariness properties, i.e. "something good will eventually happen".
+There's another class of properties called liveness and fairness properties, i.e. "something good will eventually happen".
 An example of liveness and fairness is that "a request made by a client will eventually be served".
 It would be interesting to see what's needed to support liveness and fairness.
 See